diogocp/NSwag/README.md

 If you debug the test in Visual Studio, you can see the following log line in the debug output window, showing the client is indeed asking for a `text/plain`
 response:
-> NSwagPlainTextBug.Controllers.HelloWorldController: Information: Received request with Accept: text/plain
+> NSwagPlainTextBug.Controllers.HelloWorldController: Information: Request with Accept: text/plain

 Test log